quiet-node/hiero-consensus-node/hedera-node/test-clients/SpecCookbook.md

 You can configure the simulator to use a many-to-one topology (where multiple consensus nodes connect to a single block node) by setting the system property `hapi.spec.blocknode.simulator.manyToOne=true`.

-For more examples, see the `BlockNodeSimulatorSuite` class in the test-clients codebase.
+For more examples, see the `BlockNodeSuite` class in the test-clients codebase.